 \subsection{Hybrid Analogue-digital Computing System}

-The hybrid analogue-digital computing system is implemented on a custom printed circuit board (PCB) that integrates the \SI{180}{\nano\meter} RM CIM chip and peripheral circuits, and interfaces to a Xilinx ZC706 evaluation board hosting a Zynq 7000 SoC.
+The hybrid analogue-digital computing system is implemented on a custom printed circuit board (PCB) that integrates the \SI{180}{\nano\meter} RM CIM chip and peripheral circuits, and interfaces with a Xilinx ZC706 evaluation board based on a Zynq-7000 SoC.
+The digital control and data-processing functions are implemented in the programmable logic (FPGA fabric).
 The RM macro is addressed via serial-in/parallel-out shift registers (SN74HC595, Texas Instruments) and analogue multiplexers (CD4051B, Texas Instruments), while input voltages are provided by 16-bit digital-to-analogue converters (DAC80508, Texas Instruments).
-The output currents from the RM array are converted to voltages using transimpedance amplifiers (OPA4322, Texas Instruments) and subsequently digitized by 14-bit analogue-to-digital converters (ADS8324, Texas Instruments), with the digitized data processed by the SoC.
+The output currents from the RM array are converted to voltages using transimpedance amplifiers (OPA4322, Texas Instruments) and subsequently digitized by 14-bit analogue-to-digital converters (ADS8324, Texas Instruments), with the digitized data processed by the FPGA fabric.
 A dedicated programming interface connects the RM array to a B1500A semiconductor device analyser for precise conductance initialization and reprogramming.